perforce/p4prometheus/README.md

 # p4prometheus

+This project integrates Perforce's Helix Core Server (p4d) with the [Prometheus](https://prometheus.io/) monitoring framework and associated tools.
-Utility which integrates Perforce (Helix Core) with Prometheus.
-If performs real-time analysis of p4d log files feeding to a dashboard and for system alerting.
+It allows real-time metrics from analysis of p4d log files and other monitoring commands to be collected by Prometheus and shown on Grafana dashboards.
+The metrics can also used for system alerting.

+[Prometheus has many integrations](https://prometheus.io/docs/instrumenting/exporters/) with other monitoring packages and other systems, so just because you are not using Prometheus doesn't mean this isn't useful!
+This project has simple installation instructions and scripts for all the required components.

-It continuously parses p4d log files and writes a summary to a specified Prometheus compatible metrics file which can be handled via the `node_exporter` textfile collector module.
+The `p4prometheus` component itself (from this project) continuously parses p4d log files and writes a summary to a specified Prometheus compatible metrics file which can be handled via the `node_exporter` textfile collector module.
+Other components of this package collect related metrics by interrogating p4d server and other associated logs.

 Uses [go-libp4dlog](https://github.com/rcowham/go-libp4dlog) for actual log file parsing.